cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

   - When `saved nand.bin.sha1.` appears, the backup is finished
 6. Navigate to `Exit`, press (A), and power off your system

+SHA1 hash of the `nand.bin` will not match the hash stored in `nand.bin.sha1`.
+This is because fwTool adds additional data to the `nand.bin` file after the SHA1 hash is calculated.
+You can use the [HiyaCFW Helper](https://github.com/mondul/HiyaCFW-Helper/releases){:target="_blank"} to create a copy without the footer.
+{: .notice--info}

 ## Installation
 1. Insert your system's SD card into your computer
 2. Copy `UNLAUNCH.DSI` from the Unlaunch `.zip` file to the root of your SD card